thinkshout/bene-project/README.md

 ## New Projects

 ### Create a Git Repository

 Go to github https://github.com/new and create a new repository.
 The script expects an empty repository.
 Do not put anything in it or the script will fail.

 ### Initial Build

-Go to a working directory on your computer (NOT a web directory), We'll call it `~/Projects`.

 Create a local project: